benchristel/process-to-processes/src/SoftwareDevelopment/Programming/CodeIsForHumans.md

-# View: Code is for Humans
+# Conclusion: Code is for Humans

 <div class="summary-block">